 In the residential colleges system, students learn to explore, live, and celebrate diverse communities in their house or college, at Vanderbilt, in Nashville, and throughout the world by developing thorough understandings of identities, biases, stereotypes, and cultural competencies.

 We seek to empower students to contribute to the creation of an inclusive community that embraces and honors people of all backgrounds and experiences.
 Each year, the country flags of all 1,600 students’ national identities are displayed in atrium of The Commons Center, to honor the experiences and backgrounds that the entire first-year class brings to The Ingram Commons.
 In Moore College, students join Faculty Head Mumin Kurtulus for a weekly signature event known as cosMOOREpolitan in which food and practices from a particular country are shared.
-Countries celebrated in the fall 2019 semester include China, Turkey, Japan, and Nigeria, among others.
+Countries celebrated in the fall 2021 semester include Japan, Italy, Cuba, and Mexico, among others.

 Mastering a course of study that will prepare students for professional, community, and civic affairs while cultivating a capacity for lifelong learning